missionpinball/mpf-docs/mechs/flippers/delayed_flippers.rst

-How to enable "no hold flippers" (novelty mode)
+How to enable "delayed flippers" (novelty mode)
 ===============================================

 TODO